Unity-Technologies/com.unity.probuilder/README.md

 > **Important** There are two similarly named projects - `com.unity.probuilder` and `com.unity.probuilder-dll`.
 Make sure to download the `-dll` suffixed project - the former is for ProBuilder 4.x, whereas the `-dll` version is for 3.x.

-If you do not need to publish builds to Package Manager you can simply create an empty folder named **com.unity.probuilder** in the same directory as the **probuilder2** repository.
+If you do not need to publish builds to Package Manager you can simply create an empty folder named **com.unity.probuilder-dll** in the same directory as the **probuilder2** repository.

 *See below for an example folder structure.*

 ```
 # check out package manager repository
-git clone git@gitlab.internal.unity3d.com:upm-packages/world-building/com.unity.probuilder-dll.git com.unity.probuilder
+git clone git@gitlab.internal.unity3d.com:upm-packages/world-building/com.unity.probuilder-dll.git com.unity.probuilder-dll
 ```

 At this point your directory structure should something like this: